Samvedi: History

 The history of Vasai dates back to Treta Yug.
 Vasai or Bassein used to be known as Oppire/ Orparak/ Shorparag/ Shurparaka.
 It was founded by Bhagawan Parashuram himself.
 Bhagavan Parashuram established Vimaleshwar Mandir and Vimala Sarovar.
 He consecrated 64 yoginis in and around Vasai since the yoginis were considered to be the devotees of his mother Renuka.
 He also established 108 Teertha Kundas or Pushkarinis in Vasai.
 The reference of these places can be found in Hindu scriptures like Skanda Purana and Padma Purana.

 Samvedis came as expert singers to Shurparak (Vasai) during the Buddha era 1500 BC from the remote areas of Odisha, then called as Utkala/Kalinga.

 During the Buddhist rule, their Vedic Dharma was loosened.
 Purna, the disciple of Gautama Buddha, belonged to Vasai preached in the Eastern India.
-At the advent of Adi Shankaracharya in Nirmal around 497 BC, the Buddhist Monks were defeated in the debates and Samvedis returned to their original Hindu fold and started strict following of the Vedic Dharma.
+At the advent of Adi Shankaracharya in Nirmal around 497 BC,Samvedis returned to their original Hindu fold and started strict following of the Vedic Dharma.
 They regarded Adi Sankara Jagadguru as their cardinal preacher.
 This is quoted in Holy Text Siva Leela Amrut.

 Even after the advent of Shankaracharya, some Buddhists were left who used to criticize the Vedic Philosophy.
 King Jalauka took the then Jagat Guru Shankaracharya of Eastern India, Swami Vidyaranya to Shurparaga.
-Swami Vidyaranya defeated remaining Buddhist Monks from Karla Caves, Mahad Caves, Kaneri Caves, and Shruparak and strongly revived the Vedic Dharma.
+He strongly revived the Vedic Dharma.
 Due to old age and at the earnest prayers of the local Samvedis and Bhandaris, Swami Vidyaranya took Mahasamadhi at the Nirmal Vimaleshwar Mandir in 404 BC on the dark 11th day of Kartik.
 Emperor Jalauka (son of Ashoka) built a big Samadhi Mandir according to the Odisha architecture.